brianalf-hub/Projects-Highlights/README.md

-# Data-science-portfolio
+# Academic and Professional Projects

-Welcome to my professional data science portfolio.
+Welcome to my projects README.
 My name is Brian Alfaro.
 As I am typing this text, I am still a PhD candidate at the University of New Mexico (UNM, Albuquerque), but if you are reading this a couple of months from my first addition, then I may already be holding my doctorate in plant ecological genetics.
 While my expertise is in experimental plant biology, throughout my career in graduate school I was/am involved in three academic big data projects in our department. <br />

 <br />
 <br />